 You may need to update the new object’s permissions, depending on where it was originally exported from.
 For consistency, be sure to check the permissions on any objects imported.

-Mendix module packages are stored as Mendix package (.mpk) files.
-You need to place the Mendix package file in your project directory to import it.
+A Mendix package (.mpk) file can store one or more widgets.
+You need to place the Mendix package file in your app directory to import it.

 To import widgets, follow these steps:

-Click the Project menu and select Show Project Directory in Explorer:
+Click the App menu and select Show App Directory in Explorer:

-Open the widgets folder and paste your Mendix package file here:
+Open the widgets folder in your app directory and put your Mendix package file there.

-Open the Project menu and select Synchronize Project Directory to synchronize the changes in the project directory:
+Open the App menu and select Synchronize App Directory to synchronize the changes in the app directory:

-You can also press **F4** to synchronize your project directory.
+You can also press F4 to synchronize your app directory.

-To learn more about importing content from the App Store, see Use App Store Content in the Modeler.
+To learn more about importing content from the Marketplace, see How to Use Marketplace Content in Studio Pro.

-Click the File menu in the Modeler and select Export Project Package…
+Click the File menu in and select Export App Package.

-The Export Project Package dialog box will appear, which enables you to set the export location and select data to export (if required):
+The Export App Package dialog box will appear, which enables you to set the export location and select data to export (if required):

 Click Export to create the package.

-Right-click a module in the Project Explorer, and select Export module package…:
+Right-click a module in the App Explorer, and select Export module package…:

-If your module refers to other modules in the project (meaning, it is not self-contained), you will see a pop-up window warning you of this.
+If your module refers to other modules in the app (that is, it is not self-contained), you will see a pop-up window warning you of this.

-Click Continue exporting and you will see the Continue exporting dialog box:
+Select Find usages of other user modules to view the references, or click Continue exporting and you will see the Select Dependencies dialog box:

-To quickly uncheck all files, press **Ctrl+A** to select all of the items, then press the spacebar to uncheck all the objects.
+To uncheck all the files quickly, press Ctrl+A to select all of the items then press the spacebar to uncheck all the objects.

-Widgets are already available in the widgets folder in your project directory as .mpk files.
+Widgets are automatically available in the widgets folder in your app directory as .mpk files.